huggingface/transformers/docs/source/en/main_classes/quantization.md

 - Install latest `accelerate` library
 `pip install --upgrade accelerate`

-Notet hat GPTQ integration supports for now only text models and you may encounter unexpected behaviour for vision, speech or multi-modal models.
+Note that GPTQ integration supports for now only text models and you may encounter unexpected behaviour for vision, speech or multi-modal models.

 ### Load and quantize a model